 WHAT IS A CHICKEN HEART?

 This muscle while smaller in size beats up to 4 times faster then a normal human heart.
 It has 4 chambers much like a human heart with smoother ventricles to minimize friction under the higher pressure.
 While this bird’s heart is technically not considered offal, it’s labeled as such.
 Offal is defined as the edible parts of the animal that do not come from skeletal muscle.
 While the heart is a muscle, it isn’t skeletal in nature.
-Dense thanks to the incredible strain put on it daily, it’s also a great source of protein, folic acid, iron and vitamin A. They’re also a popular ingredient in pet food.
+Dense thanks to the incredible strain put on it daily, it’s also a great source of protein, folic acid, iron and vitamin A. Flavor-wise it tastes like dark meat but tougher and with a more metallic taste.
+Check out this recipe here!
+And remember, hearts are also a popular ingredient in pet food.

 WHERE IS THIS CUT LOCATED?